US Visa Wait Times 2026: Current Appointment Delays by Country

 A common dilemma.
 Consider:

 • Within your country: If your country has multiple consulates, always compare them.
-A Mumbai-to-Kolkata switch in India could save months.
+A Mumbai-to-Kolkata switch, or Toronto-to-Calgary in Canada, could save months.

-• Third-country options: Flying to another country with open slots is possible but risky.
+• Third-country options: Applying in another country is possible but risky.
 Not all embassies accept third-country nationals, and you may face questions about why you’re applying there.
 Always check the embassy’s website first.

 • Cost vs. time: If switching saves 6+ months, the travel cost may be justified.
 If it only saves a few weeks, waiting (while monitoring for cancellations) is usually simpler.

 • Stay within the rules: Don’t double-book appointments at multiple posts.
-Cancel any you won’t use — it’s against the rules and unfair to others waiting.
+Cancel any you won’t use.

 • Avoid credential sharing: Never share your login with agents or third parties; it can violate portal rules and put your account at risk.